Jesse Winker Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.73).
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.65).

-- Tigers pitchers combine to give up 31 total home runs at a rate of 1.5 per game (to rank 23rd in the league).
+- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (32 total, 1.5 per game).

-- Turnbull (1-3) gets the starting nod for the Tigers in his fifth start of the season.
-He's put together a 7.85 ERA in 18 1/3 innings pitched, with 13 strikeouts.
+- Lorenzen (0-0) gets the start for the Tigers, his third of the season.

-- The righty last appeared in relief on Monday, when he threw 2/3 innings against the Milwaukee Brewers while giving up hits.
+- The right-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the Baltimore Orioles while giving up hits.

-- The 30-year-old has an ERA of 7.85, with 6.4 strikeouts per nine innings, in four games this season.
-Opponents are batting .301 against him.

 © 2023 Data Skrive.
 All rights reserved.